 San Francisco Redevelopment Agency (Agency) - The Agency is a public body, corporate and politic, organized and existing under the Community Redevelopment Law of the State of California.
 Seven commissioners who are appointed by the Mayor, subject to confirmation by the City's Board of Supervisors, govern it.
-The Agency has adopted as its mission the creation of affordable housing and economic development tripmorting Authority (SFRFA), a component unit of the Agency.
+The Agency has adopted as its mission the creation of affordable housing and economic development triportunities Citywide.
+Included in its financial data are the accounts of the San Francisco Redevelopment Financial Authority (SFRFA), a component unit of the Agency.
 The SFRFA is a separate joint-powers authority formed between the Agency and the City to facilitate the long-term